 Plugs have two or three prongs.
 The prongs are actually representations of the wires inside the device.
 Hot and neutral wires are connected to the red and black leads, respectively.
 These wires do not have polarity.
 So, you’ll need a multimeter to find out which side is positive.
 To avoid any confusion, let’s try the following way to find out the polarity of three prong plugs.

-The second step is to check which wire is hot and which is negative.
-In this way, you can see which side is positive and which one is negative.
+The second step is to check which wire is hot and which is neutral.
+In this way, you can see which side is hot and which one is neutral.
 On the other hand, the green wire is connected to the other screw, which is also a screw.
 The green wire is usually shorter, but not necessarily.
 In this way, the wires fit inside the plug without getting tangled.
 The third step is to tighten the plug’s exterior, while the other two steps are for the plug’s interior.

 3 prong plug wiring colors-What color wire goes on a plug?